ananas-des/Python_BI_2022/Homework_3/README.md

 For *ultraviolence.py* launch you need **Python version 3.11**.
 Here guidelines for **Python version 3.11.0a7** installation on **Ubuntu 22.04.1 LTS** based on [recommendations](https://www.linuxcapable.com/how-to-install-python-3-11-on-ubuntu-22-04-lts/#Install_Python_311_-_PPA_Method).
+- create your Python project working directory

+`mkdir /home/ultraviolent_project/` *(as an example)*
+- navigate to your working directory

+`cd /home/ultraviolent_project/`
 - use the `wget` command to download the [Python 3.11 archive](https://www.python.org/ftp/python/3.11.0/Python-3.11.0a7.tar.xz)

 `wget https://www.python.org/ftp/python/3.11.0/Python-3.11.0a7.tar.xz`